19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 Testimonials

-“Good variety of panelist, good mix of opinion and specific procedures.” – Thomas McCarrick, Esq.
+“Good variety of panelists, good mix of opinion and specific procedures.” – Thomas McCarrick, Esq.

 “I enjoyed the practical nature of the presentation and the back and forth discussion.
 The panel put together was an excellent combination of different experiences.
 I loved hearing from the Judges, who were both practitioners, the clerk who generally deals with the various motions, and the various attorneys from both sides plaintiff and defense.” – Cynthia D. Vargas, Esq.